GPUOpen-Tools/gpu_performance_api/README.md

 The documentation for GPUPerfAPI can be found in each [GitHub release](https://github.com/GPUOpen-Tools/gpu_performance_api/releases).
 In the release .zip file or .tgz file, there will be a "docs" directory.
 Simply open the index.html file in a web browser to view the documentation.

-The documentation is hosted publicly at: https://gpuopen.com/manuals/gpu_performance_api_manual/gpu_performance_api_manual-main_api/
+The documentation is hosted publicly at: https://gpuopen.com/manuals/gpu_performance_api_manual/

 ## Raw Hardware Counters
 This release exposes "Discrete", "Streaming" (SPM), and "Hardware" counters.
 Discrete and streaming counters are computed (ie: derived) using a set of low level hardware counters.
 Not all discrete counters are available as streaming counters, and not all streaming counters are available as discrete counters.
 This version allows you to access the hardware counters by simply specifying a flag when calling GpaOpenContext.

 ## Pipeline-Based Counter Nomenclature
 It was discovered that the improvements introduced in Vega, RDNA, and RDNA2 architectures were not being properly accounted for in GPUPerfAPI v3.9, and caused a lot of known issues to be called out in that release.
-In certain cases, the driver and hardware are able to make optimizations by combining two shader stages together, which prevented GPUPerfAPI from identifying which instructions where executed for which shader type.
+In certain cases, the driver and hardware are able to make optimizations by combining two shader stages together, which prevented GPUPerfAPI from identifying which instructions were executed for which shader type.
 As a result of these changes, GPUPerfAPI is no longer able to expose instruction counters for each API-level shader, specifically Vertex Shaders, Hull Shaders, Domain Shaders, and Geometry Shaders.
 Pixel Shaders and Compute Shaders remain unchanged.
 We are now exposing these instruction counters based on the type of shader pipeline being used.
 In pipelines that do not use tessellation, the instruction counts for both the Vertex and Geometry Shaders (if used) will be combined in the VertexGeometry group (ie: counters with the "VsGs" prefix).
 In pipelines that use tessellation, the instruction counts for both the Vertex and Hull Shaders will be combined in the PreTessellation group (ie: counters with the "PreTessellation" or "PreTess" prefix), and instruction counts for the Domain and Geometry Shaders (if used) will be combined in the PostTessellation group (ie: counters with the "PostTessellation" or "PostTess" prefix).
 The table below may help to better understand the new mapping between the API-level shaders (across the top), and which prefixes to look for in the GPUPerfAPI counters.

 | Pipeline       | Vertex  |  Hull   |  Domain  | Geometry | Pixel | Compute |
 |----------------|:-------:|:-------:|:--------:|:--------:|:-----:|:-------:|